skynav/ttt/README.md

  * Notify on unreferenced ttm:agent element.
  * Notify on presence of both end and dur such that dur (simple duration) is not same as end minus begin (preliminary active duration).
  * Notify computed time interval of body based on content timing alone.
+ * Notify (or warn) if computed color or computed background color are problematic for color impaired viewers.
+ * Notify (or warn) if computed color and computed background color are low contrast.